DIDSR/SegVal-WSI/README.md

 # Usage

 Inputs/Outputs requirements to the software tool as well as the Inputs/Outputs to each of the functions within the software are described in the "User Manual" document.
-Please refer to this document for a full descirpiton of each of the functions and the software tool usage.
+Please refer to this document for a full descirpiton of each of the functions wihtin the software tool ("User Manual.pdf").

+The "run-example.py" function contains example codes how to use the software to generate the Dice point-estimates as well as their confidence intervals across a set of WSIs annotated across several regions of interests (ROIs).

 # Installation